mynl/aggregate/doc/2_user_guides/DecL/070_vectorization.rst

       sev lognorm [50 100 150] cv [0.1 0.15 0.2]
       poisson

-If the weights sum to one then the result is an exposure / severity outer product, treated as a mixed severity.
-If the weights are missing or sum to the number of severity components (e.g. are all equal to 1) then the result is an item by item combination, circumvented the outer product.

 **Example.** The next two examples illustrate the different behavior.
 First,